Squeezed State of an Electron Cloud as a "Quasi-Neutral'' One-Component Plasma: The squeezed state

 and

 where $\lambda_{\Phi}=d\Phi/d\xi|_{\xi=0}\ll\lambda$.
-Expression (\ref{eq11}) describes the density distribution of the squeezed state of the electron cloud in a longitudinal potential well.
+Expression (\ref{eq11}) describes the electron number density distribution of the squeezed state of the electron cloud in a longitudinal potential well.

-The squeezed state develops in the following way.
-Let the electrons be emitted from the left boundary with some initial velocity into an external potential well with an absorbing right boundary as it is shown in Fig.~\ref{Fig2}.
-A single electron can either reach the absorbing boundary if its energy exceeds the maximal value of the potential or be reflected back and then disappear at the emitting boundary.
-Note that, the time-dependent longitudinal distribution of the electrons produces a time varying space-charge electric field, so that the electron's total energy is not conserved.
+The squeezed state forms and develops in the following way.
+Let the electrons be injected from the left electrode with some initial velocity into the longitudinal potential well bounded by the absorbing electrodes (Fig.~\ref{Fig-1}).
+A single electron, depending on its energy, can either reach the absorbing boundary or be reflected into the space between the electrodes.
+Note that, the time-dependent longitudinal distribution of the electron number density produces a time varying space-charge electric field, so the total energy of the electrons is not conserved.
 If many electrons are simultaneously present in the well, the self-consistent space-charge field can modify their motion significantly.
-Part of the electrons increases their energy and overcome the potential barrier (if it exists).
-There are also electrons whose energy decreases and these become trapped in the well even if their initial energy exceeds the barrier height.
-Accelerated electrons leave the system, while the decelerated particles are accumulated in the well.
-The accumulated electrons decrease the depth of the effective potential well, $\varphi_{\rm eff}$, which includes the contribution of the space charge.
-Finally, the well becomes completely filled with low-energy electrons, so that the effective potential $\varphi_{\rm eff}\simeq{\rm const}$ and $E_{\rm eff}\simeq 0$, a situation which defines a squeezed state.
+Part of the electrons increase their energy, overcome the potential barrier near one of the electrodes, and gets absorbed.
+There are also electrons whose energy decreases and these are trapped in the potential well even if their initial energy exceeds the potential barrier.
+Accelerated electrons leave the system, while the decelerated electrons accumulate in the potential well.
+The accumulated electrons decrease the depth of the effective potential well, $\varphi_{\rm eff}$, which includes the contribution of space charge.
+Finally, the potential well becomes completely filled with low-energy electrons, so that the effective potential $\varphi_{\rm eff}\simeq {\rm const}$ and $E_{\rm eff}\simeq 0$, a situation which defines a squeezed state.